Maximise your Avios, air miles and hotel points

 Do you know that you earn status tier points on Virgin Atlantic redemption flights?

-Back in September 2020 – so it was easy to miss at the heart of the pandemic – Virgin Atlantic become the first airline in the world to give you tier points when you book a redemption flight using your air miles.
+Back in September 2020 – so it was easy to miss at the heart of the pandemic – Virgin Atlantic become the first airline in the world to give you tier points when you booked a redemption flight using your air miles.

 This allows you to earn elite status in Virgin Flying Club without necessarily ever purchasing a cash ticket!
 This could, in theory, be possible if you earned all your Virgin Points from credit cards or other non-flying partners.